Skip to main content

 Schedule

-Below is the weekly schedule for Winter 2023 drop-in sessions.
-The Fall sessions will run from Wednesday, February 1st to Friday, April 7th.
+Below is the weekly schedule for Fall 2023 drop-in sessions.
+The sessions will run from Monday, October 2nd until Friday, December 1st.

 For any questions or further inquiry, please email teachingandlearning@ontariotechu.ca.